okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/ie-limitations/index.md

 The following Okta Identity Engine features aren't supported using the Factor APIs.

-* Enroll in multiple Okta Verify factors using the [Factors API](https://developer.okta.com/docs/reference/api/factors/#enroll-okta-verify-totp-factor).
+* Enroll in multiple Okta Verify factors using the [Factors API](/docs/reference/api/factors/#enroll-okta-verify-totp-factor).
 You can only use the Factors API to enroll the first Okta Verify factor.
 * Okta Verify authenticator settings aren't enforced when enrolling using the Factors API:

   * The FIPS compliance requirement for enrollments
   * The User Verification requirement for enrollments
   * New Okta Verify enrollments that are created with the Factors API aren't mapped to a device.
   * WebAuthN authenticator User Verification settings aren't enforced when enrolling using the Factors API.

+See the [SDK uses cases](/docs/guides/oie-embedded-sdk-use-cases/-/oie-embedded-sdk-use-case-overview/) in our Embedded SDK guides for more information on profile enrollment.

 ***